-The Cumulative Grade Point Average (CGPA) expresses performance as a numerical average for all courses for all semesters completed.
+Cumulative Grade Point Average (CGPA) expresses performance as a numerical average for all UNBC courses for all semesters completed.
 The CGPA is calculated by dividing the total number of grade points earned to date by the total number of credit hours undertaken to date.
 (Letter grades of P or W are not assigned a numerical value and are not used in calculating the grade point average.)
-See Repeating Courses for the treatment of repeated courses in GPA calculations.
+The CGPA provides the numerical value used to determine good academic standing or academic probation.